-Just a few miles south of Butte, the Milwaukee Road Rail-Trail through Thompson Park offers a 4.1-mile journey through two tunnels and across a trestle of the former Chicago, Milwaukee, St. Paul and Pacific Railroad, also known as the Milwaukee Road.
+Just a few miles south of Butte, the Milwaukee Road Rail-Trail through Thompson Park offers a 4.1-mile journey through two tunnels and across a trestle of the former rail corridor.
 One of the tunnels is 550 feet long, while the other is 1,110 feet.
 The trestle is 600 feet long and rises 130 feet above the valley floor.